Frequently asked questions about enrolment schemes

-- A defined geographical area, its boundaries indicated by street names and numbers among other features.
+- A defined geographical area, with its boundaries indicated by street names and numbers among other features.

 - Find out more at our Home zones page

-How is 'living inside the home zone' defined?
+How is "lives inside the home zone" defined?

-- A student’s usual place of residence during the school week is inside the geographic boundary around the school as it’s described in the school’s enrolment scheme
+- A student’s usual place of residence during the school week is inside the geographic boundary around the school as it is described in the school’s enrolment scheme

 - To be entitled to enrol as an in-zone student, the school might require proof of residence such as